 General and administrative.
 General and administrative expenses include corporate, finance, human resources, administrative and professional fees, as well as information technology expenses.
 General and administrative expenses increased to \$2.5 million for the fiscal 2004 period, an increase of \$488,000, or 23.9%, compared to the fiscal 2003 period.
 This increase was principally due to increased professional fees, overhead costs associated with the expansion of our facility in Queensbury and increased compensation expenses.
-As a percentage of net sales, general administrative expenses were 7.2% and 7.5% for the fiscal 2004 period, respectively.
+As a percentage of net sales, general administrative expenses were 7.2% and 7.5% for the fiscal 2004 period and the fiscal 2003 period, respectively.